juliandeanmoran/SNCI_track/README.md

     - skimage
     - threading

     Because installation requires mix of Conda and Pip, libraries must be downloaded manually.
+If most recent version of Python is incompatible with any library versions, use Python 3.6.7.

 3. Install Fiji / ImageJ to your machine
     - link: https://imagej.net/software/fiji/downloads